sashi07666/Insurance-Analytics/README.md

 6. Premium by Branch and Job.

 # Acceptance Criterion:
-Need to apply Excel, My SQL, Power BI and  Tableau tools to implement this project and at the end prepare a PPT to showcase everything
+Need to apply Excel, My SQL, Power BI and  Tableau tools to implement this project and at the end prepare a PPT to showcase everything.

 # Steps performed:
 1. Import Data.